JessePepple/Data-Engineering-Project/README.md

 Data Modeling Best Practices – Building the Star Schema emphasized the importance of carefully creating dimension and fact tables, along with surrogate keys, to ensure the model supports analytical queries effectively.

-Automation & Scheduling – Setting up pipelines for scheduled loads highlighted how automation is not just a convenience but a necessity for maintaining reliable and consistent data workflows.

 Overall, this project helped strengthen my ability to design and implement scalable pipelines while balancing governance, performance, and usability.